Characters: Morphe The Webcomic

 A strange entity that began talking to Asia telepathically after Cross vandalized Amical's wards and his portraits.
 He appears to believe Asia "freed" him at some point in the past.

-- Ambiguously Evil: He's pretty creepy and he wants a body, but as of yet that's all he's been.
-He's also saved Asia's ass when her poor acting nearly tipped off Cross to the fact she wasn't Emily.
+- Ambiguously Evil: He's pretty creepy and he wants a body, but he helped Asia with her magic and saved her ass when her poor acting nearly tipped off Cross to the fact she wasn't Emily.
+On the other hand, he pulled a Grand Theft Me on her when he got tired of playing along.

 - Dark and Troubled Past: Whatever he showed Asia about his past when asked horrified her.
 It apparently involved a murderer in high school, though whether he is the murderer in question or not...